Charitable collections are regulated by the Police, Factories etc (Miscellaneous Provisions) Act 1916

-    - All public streets in the district will be restricted to one collection per month and no charity will be granted with a permit to collect in the same street more than once in any six month period;
+- Only one charity will be permitted to collect in any town on any one day.
+No charity will be granted with a permit to collet in the same town more than once in any three month period;

-- Each application allows a request for one collection date and one street only.
+- Each application allows a request for one collection date and one town only.

 Charitable collections in stores, supermarkets, shopping centres or on private land do not require a Street Collection permit from the Council.
 However collections will usually require the permission from the store or private land owner.